Dallas Stars' Corey Perry gets first-ever Winter Classic ejection after elbowing Nashville Predators' Ryan Ellis

 Ellis remained facedown on the ice for about a minute before eventually being helped off by teammates and carted off to the locker room in a motorized cart.

-Perry was called for game misconduct for elbowing and he was ejected from the game - taking what social media dubbed the most cringeworthy walk of shame in NHL history.
+Perry was called for game misconduct for elbowing and was ejected from the game - taking what social media dubbed the most cringeworthy walk of shame in NHL history.

 Despite the optics of the hit, Perry said it was just an “awkward play.”